 Here’s what you need to know about Allegiant World Mastercard’s rates, fees, rewards, and benefits.

-When you spend $1,000 during the first 3 months, you get 15,000 bonus myAllegiant points.
+When you spend $1,000 during the first 90 days of opening your account, you get 15,000 bonus myAllegiant points.
 That’s worth $150 when redeemed on airfare and other forms of travel at Allegiant’s travel portal.

 Earning myAllegiant Rewards Points

 All Allegiant purchases made with this card earn unlimited 3 myAllegiant points per $1 spent on eligible purchases.
 This category includes Allegiant airfare, hotels, rental cars, destination attractions, and vacation packages purchased through the company’s website or phone booking system.
 All dining purchases made with this card earn unlimited 2 points per $1 spent on eligible purchases.
 All other purchases earn unlimited 1 point per $1 spent on eligible purchases.